Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Choose Parador over V4 when: you want access to the Harmonia or Maradune ranges specifically (these are unique to Parador), or German engineering and finish standards are part of the buying criteria.
 Choose V4 over Parador when: you want a British design house, you want V4’s specific format flexibility within Tundra, or the V4 retail relationship suits the project better.

 Parador is supplied through Grosvenor on a Request a Price basis, the same enquiry process as V4.
+If Parador is your leading option, see our Parador alternative guide.

 Alternative 4: Ted Todd

 Ted Todd is the British super-premium engineered oak brand.
-The catalogue sits above V4 on price for most of the range, with a focus on character grades, hand-finished surfaces and bespoke projects.
+The catalogue sits above V4 on price for most of the range with a focus on character grades, hand-finished surfaces and bespoke projects.
 We have an established Ted Todd guide and comparison set on the site already; see the Ted Todd brand guide and Ted Todd vs GF for the deeper read.

 Choose Ted Todd over V4 when: the project budget supports a step up from V4 and you want hand-finished, character-grade boards as the spec; or you want a specifically British super-premium brand with Ted Todd’s design pedigree.
 Choose V4 over Ted Todd when: the V4 design library suits the project better, or the V4 price band sits in your budget where Ted Todd doesn’t.

+If you’ve already visited Ted Todd’s Warrington Design Centre and are looking for a UK-made alternative locally, see our Ted Todd Warrington alternative guide.
 If you’ve already shortlisted Ted Todd and are looking for the value alternative, see our Ted Todd alternative guide; V4 features there as well.

 Alternative 5: Woodpecker

 Woodpecker is the British engineered oak brand with a strong reputation for period-appropriate floors.
-The catalogue leans towards classic plank formats with character-grade surfaces and warm finishes, with a smaller herringbone offering than V4.
+The catalogue leans towards classic plank formats with character-grade surfaces and warm finishes with a smaller herringbone offering than V4.

 Choose Woodpecker over V4 when: the project is a period property and Woodpecker’s traditional design language is the better fit; or you want a brand with a particularly strong reputation in older buildings and listed-building work.
-Choose V4 over Woodpecker when: you want format variety beyond plank (V4 Tundra and Urban Nature offer herringbone and chevron Woodpecker doesn’t directly match), or you want V4’s specific design library across the contemporary ranges.
+Choose V4 over Woodpecker when: you want format variety beyond plank (V4 Tundra and V4 Deco offer herringbone and chevron Woodpecker doesn’t directly match), or you want V4’s specific design library across the contemporary ranges.

 See the Woodpecker brand guide and the Woodpecker alternative guide for the deeper read.